Advantage of Invisible Thoughts

 "They Must See My Fear"

-It's all about this learned routine to question the validity of our thoughts and attitudes, out of a fear that "they can see them in us".
+It's all about this learned routine of questioning the validity of our thoughts and attitudes, out of a fear that "they can see them in us".
 Look what happens during a stage fright.
 If we thought that our fear over performance was just our "secret", it wouldn't give us any problem.

 But instead, we have that feeling as if they all can see how "unprepared" we feel, it "must be written all over our faces, and we are just embarrassing ourselves there".
-That exaggerated censorship instantly blocks our thinking process.
+That exaggerated censorship instantly blocks our thinking process and we freeze.

 Something similar happens while we are applying for a job and we are all tense, thinking that the interviewer sees how we are feeling like losers - so we get so blocked that we suddenly can't remember our own telephone number when asked.